Advanced Topics

 Local Variables

-You can define local variables within your .chor
+You can define local variables within your .chor file using the var keyword.
+These variables can then be referenced

-using ${VARIABLE_NAME}
+using ${VARIABLE_NAME} syntax.

 feature "Fetch a user profile"